Integrations

 Type: Messaging only | Platform: macOS only

-Uses AppleScript to interact with the Messages app.
+Uses AppleScript to send messages and reads history from the ~/Library/Messages/chat.db SQLite database.
 No API key needed -- access is granted through macOS system permissions.

 Capabilities: